STEPS to ENROLL | APPLY NOW | REGISTER for COURSES | MyMERCER | DONATE NOW |

 Institutional Research

-The Office of Institutional Research (IR) is responsible for planning, organizing, and conducting research at Mercer for reporting and assessment purposes.
+Institutional Research (IR) leads the planning, coordination and organizing of research activities at Mercer in support of institutional reporting and assessment purposes.

-IR manages the coordination of all institutional surveys/guidebooks and requests for institutional data from both internal and external parties.
+IR manages all requests for institutional data from both internal and external parties.

 The services of the Office of Institutional Research are available to all faculty, program coordinators, administrators, and staff needing assistance in developing and implementing a research strategy to help with understanding and improving their operations.
 Services include organizing and implementing surveys, focus groups, and quantitative analysis of institutional data.